Client: U.S. Agency for International Development

 Solutions: Global Health

-DAI supported the Government of Zambia to reduce stunting among children under 2 years of age.
+DAI supports the Government of Zambia in reducing stunting among children under 2 years of age.
 The first phase of Zambia’s Scaling Up Nutrition program launched in 2011 and covered 14 districts; this phase expanded activities to 30 districts covering 7.1 million people, including 850,000 children under age 2 and their mothers.

 Stunting is impaired growth and development that children experience as a result of poor nutrition, repeated infection, and inadequate psychosocial stimulation.
 Affecting 40 percent of Zambian children under age 5, stunting can cause poor cognition and educational performance and other harmful lifelong effects.
 Zambia SUN TA worked to ensure that more of Zambia’s children grow up healthy, strong, and productive.

-Our goal was to contribute to a reduction in stunting, a condition that affects far too many Zambian children—up to 35 percent of children under the age of five—causing lifelong effects such as poor cognition and limited educational performance.
-To reach this group, we engaged thousands of women in maternal and child health education, we worked with farmers across 13 districts to help them adopt climate-resilient farming practices to produce diverse, nutritious foods that are crucial to reducing stunting.
-Through new and rehabilitated boreholes, we delivered clean water to communities and helped improve sanitation, while the financial inclusion agenda saw us increase access to finance for thousands of rural women.
+Our goal is to contribute to a reduction in stunting, a condition that affects far too many Zambian children—up to 35 percent of children under the age of five—causing lifelong effects such as poor cognition and limited educational performance.
+To reach this group, we engage thousands of women in maternal and child health education, we work with farmers across 13 districts to help them adopt climate-resilient farming practices to produce diverse, nutritious foods that are crucial to reducing stunting.
+Through new and rehabilitated boreholes, we deliver clean water to communities, help improve sanitation, and increase access to finance for thousands of rural women.

 RELATED CONTENT: